kognise/volcano/README.md

 ## Plugins

 Plugins are stored in the form of JavaScript files in the `~/volcano/plugins/` directory.
-See the wiki (TODO) for more information on writing plugins.
+Check out the [wiki](https://github.com/kognise/volcano/wiki) for more information on writing plugins.